Linuxfabrik/monitoring-plugins/check-plugins/redfish-sel/README.md

 **Important Notes:**

+* Tested on DELL iDRAC and DMTF Simulator
+* Vendor support: AMI, Avigilon, Cisco, Dell, HPE/HP, Lenovo, Supermicro, TS Fujitsu, and generic Redfish implementations
 * This check runs with both HTTP and HTTPS.
 It uses GET requests only.
 * No additional Python Redfish modules need to be installed.

 **Compatibility:**

-* Tested on DELL iDRAC and DMTF Simulator
-* Vendor support: AMI, Avigilon, Cisco, Dell, HPE/HP, Lenovo, Supermicro, TS Fujitsu, and generic Redfish implementations
-* Linux only
+* Cross-platform

 ## Fact Sheet